ai-driven-dev/rules/memory-bank/activeContext.md

 ## Current Challenges

-- **Recursive Directory Download**: The primary remaining implementation task.
-Requires updating download logic to iterate through the selection state provided by `SelectionService` and fetch individual files.
+- **Testing**: Thorough manual testing is now required to validate the implemented recursive download and related features.
+Adding automated tests for new logic is pending.
+- **Error Handling**: Specific error handling for Git Trees API and enhanced download error handling are still needed.
 - **Handling Large Repositories**:
-    - **Performance**: Processing and rendering the potentially large, flat dataset from the `git/trees` API into a TreeView.
+    - **Performance**: Potential bottleneck in processing/rendering large datasets from `git/trees`.
+Needs monitoring.
-    - **Truncation**: Handling the `truncated` flag from the `git/trees` API if encountered (though potentially rare).
+    - **Truncation**: Handling the `truncated` flag from the `git/trees` API is not yet implemented.
-- **Testing**: Ensuring the new Git Trees fetching and local recursive selection logic are robust across various scenarios.
-- **Error Handling**: Implementing specific error handling for the Git Trees API and the download process.

 ## Open Questions

-- How exactly should the recursive download logic iterate through the selection and fetch files? (**Answered in Next Steps**: Use `SelectionService.getSelection()`, filter for files, download using their paths).
 - What is the best user experience if a `git/trees` response is `truncated`?
 (Notify?
 Offer partial download?
-Ignore initially?)
+Ignore initially?) - *Decision pending*
-- Are further performance optimizations needed for TreeView rendering after the `git/trees` load?
-(Monitor first).
+- Are further performance optimizations needed for TreeView rendering after the `git/trees` load? - *Monitor first*
+- How robust is the current download error handling for bulk operations? - *Needs review*

 ## Recent Discoveries